 If you live in Maryland, you have likely experienced a lot of rainy weather.
-Rain is fairly common in this area, and it impacts many aspects of people’s outdoor landscapes.
+Rain is expected in this area and impacts many aspects of people’s outdoor landscapes.
 One such area that gets impacted is your fence if you have one on your property.

-Fences can handle many different weather conditions, but over time, rain can start to wear your fence down.
-Today, we’ll go over how rain affects your fence and how to keep too much damage from piling up.
+Fences can handle many different weather conditions, but rain can wear your fence down over time.
+Today, we’ll review how rain affects your fence and how to keep too much damage from piling up.

 How Rain Affects Your Fence